Proud Boys leader arrested in the burning of Black Lives Matter banner, D.C. police say

 Police have said four churches were vandalized the night of Dec.
 12 as the Proud Boys and other groups marched through downtown.

-More than three dozen people were arrested.
-In one incident, four people were stabbed amid a crowd of Proud Boys and Trump supporters outside Harry’s Bar, which has become a Proud Boys gathering
+More than three dozen people were arrested during the day’s events.
+In one incident, four people were stabbed amid a crowd of Proud Boys and Trump supporters outside Harry’s Bar, which has become a Proud Boys gathering spot.

 After the stabbings, authorities said the Proud Boys and Trump supporters roamed through the city looking to fight people.

 Tarrio has said his supporters reacted to being attacked.
-It was during this time that Black Lives Matters signs were taken from Asbury United Methodist Church and Metropolitan African Methodist Episcopal Church, both historically Black houses of worship.
+It was during this time that Black Lives Matter signs were taken from Asbury United Methodist Church and Metropolitan African Methodist Episcopal Church, both historically Black houses of worship.

 The banner that Tarrio said he participated in burning was taken from Asbury United Methodist, one of the oldest Black churches in the city, at 11th and K streets NW.